 While there are multiple types of skincare acids, there are only a few key ones that are commonly used for exfoliation.
 The two most famous alpha-hydroxy acids are glycolic and lactic acid, explains Taher.
-(Glycolic and lactic are very similar, but lactic tends to be a bit gentler on the skin, making it a great option for first-timers or sensitive skin types.)
-Salicylic acid is the most well-known beta-hydroxy acid.
+Glycolic and lactic are very similar, but lactic tends to be a bit gentler on the skin, making it a great option for first-timers or sensitive skin types.

 For salicylic acid, concentration typically ranges from 0.5 to 2 percent in products—make a selection depending on what your skin can handle.
-Patten adds that the slow and low method is particularly important for sensitive skin types, while those with oilier skin can generally tolerate acids a bit easier.
+Patten adds that slowly introducing the ingredient in your routine is particularly important for sensitive skin types, while those with oilier skin can generally tolerate acids better.
 Still not sure?
 Ask an expert.
-“Everyone’s skin reacts and responds differently so it is best to choose an exfoliating regime with the help of an experienced skincare specialist,” says Patten.
+“Everyone’s skin reacts and responds differently, so it is best to choose an exfoliating regime with the help of an experienced skincare specialist,” says Patten.

 When should I use a skincare acid?

-Both AHAs and BHAs can be used day or night on the skin.
-Some formulas are created to be used at night as an overnight peel, while others (often serums) are meant to be used daily in your morning routine to gently slough off any dead cells on your skin.
-No matter what time of day you use your skincare acid, always wear proper sun protection during the day—acids can make your skin more sensitive to the sun.
+Both AHAs and BHAs can be used day or night.
+Some products are formulated to be used at night as an overnight peel, while others (often serums) are meant to be used in the morning to gently slough off any dead skin cells.
+No matter when you use your skincare acid, always wear sunscreen during the day—acids can make your skin more sensitive to sunlight.

-According to Patten and Taher, prices can vary widely when choosing an over-the-counter product—and you generally get what you pay for.
-But it isn’t always easy to judge the quality of a skincare product on price alone.
-Some more-expensive formulas might contain fragrances or additional ingredients that could irritate the skin, while some less-expensive items might have too-harsh formulas that will do the same.
-Both experts agree that since there is no hard and fast rule, it’s best to begin with a mild product that is within your price range and slowly test it on your skin before proceeding to an additional product or increased concentration.
+According to Patten and Taher, prices can vary widely when it comes to over-the-counter products—and you generally get what you pay for.
+But it’s impossible to judge the quality of a skincare product on price alone.
+Some expensive formulas might contain fragrances or additional ingredients that could irritate the skin, while some more affordable items might have harsh formulas that will do the same.
+Both experts agree that since there is no hard and fast rule, it’s best to begin with a mild product that is within your price range and slowly test it on your skin before proceeding to an increased concentration or more expensive product.

-If you have a specific skincare concern you want to target (like dullness or breakouts), Patten suggests chatting with someone at a skincare clinic or a dermatologist.
-“Medical-grade skincare products are designed to address specific concerns, so this may be an interest to you if you feel your over the counter acid isn’t delivering the results you had hoped for.”
+If you have a specific skincare concern you want to target (like dullness or breakouts), Patten suggests chatting with a dermatologist or with an expert at a skincare clinic.
+“Medical-grade skincare products are designed to address specific concerns, so this may be an interest to you if you feel that your over-the-counter acid isn’t delivering the results you had hoped for.”

-What should I do if my skin has a bad reaction to an acid?
+What should I do if my skin becomes irritated after using a skincare acid?

-Can I pair acids with other skincare ingredients?
+Can I pair skincare acids with other active ingredients?